Always something to do for the holidays or rainy day?

 But the disadvantage of these types of toys is that they are often a bit bigger to carry, not with Fat Brain Toys.

 This flat Dimpl from Fat Brain Toys is a very nice alternative because it is easy to put in your bag.

 The bubbles have a fine texture that is fun to grab, and it is also good for the cause and effect development of your baby, because as soon as the bubble is pressed on one side, it pops up on the other.

 And here those of Fat Brain Toys themselves:

 Tegu magnetic blocks

 My little one loves to play with blocks and especially to grab one and crawl around the room.

-This is of course not possible on the plane and stacking will also fall too easily.
-But then there are the Tegu magnetic blocks.
+This is of course not possible in the airplane and stacking will also be too easy.
+But, then there are the Tegu magnetic blocks.

 There are a lot of different packages as you can see here, but by far the most convenient for traveling and because of the large blocks also the most suitable for this age is the pocket pouch.
 J

 you can stack all kinds of shapes with it without it falling.